 Stamina ATS Air Resistance Exercise Bike Price

 This is an affordable bike and you do get a reasonable bike for it.
 It is very much a no-frills bike for those wanting some cardio workouts that aren’t too gruelling.

-When I was checking the prices the best deal was at Amazon where it qualified for free shipping and Prime.
+When I checked it qualified for free shipping and Prime on Amazon.

 This bike is for the price a good deal but it does have some limitations.
 It’s ideal for beginners and those wanting a moderate level of exercise.
 Although it can take on intense workouts it won’t stand up to that long term.
 For that you may want to trade up.

 For those wanting to challenge themselves they are better looking at the Schwinn Airdyne AD6 or Schwinn Airdyne AD2 as these are built for tougher levels of exercise and will keep up with you as your workouts become tougher.